rohitjoey/wave-chat/README.md

 ## Front-end

 ### Configuration
-This application uses typescript and jest/react-testing-library. `tsconfig.json` has been pre-configured for the environment.
+This application uses Vite, ReactJS, Typescript and vitest for testing. `tsconfig.json` has been pre-configured for the environment and hot reloading has been set up for you.

 ⚠️ **Some files may throw typescript errors due to empty placeholder files or commented out code.**